awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-datasource-sslproperties.md

 # AWS::QuickSight::DataSource SslProperties<a name="aws-properties-quicksight-datasource-sslproperties"></a>

-Secure Socket Layer \(SSL\) properties that apply when QuickSight connects to your underlying data source\.
+Secure Socket Layer \(SSL\) properties that apply when Amazon QuickSight connects to your underlying data source\.

 ## Syntax<a name="aws-properties-quicksight-datasource-sslproperties-syntax"></a>